 The software then colors the object in every frame until it exits the frame.
-The entire procedure is then repeated for every object.
+The entire procedure is then repeated for each object.

-Without algorithms to detect consistent boundaries, such as a boundary to distinguish between an actor’s hair and face, coloring every pixel can be an exceedingly tedious process.
-Other than region discrimination, region-tracking algorithms are also scarce or underdeveloped.
+Without algorithms for recognizing consistent boundaries, such as a boundary for distinguishing between an actor’s hair and face, coloring each pixel can be an extremely tedious process.

-Digital colorization would cost an exorbitant 3,000 dollars per minute for a film!
-The average cost for a whole feature film would amount to a preposterous $3,00,000!
-Why would media organizations deliberately burn such a deep hole in their pockets?
-Is it because they are effusive philanthropic aesthetes?
+Why would media companies intentionally burn such a deep hole in their pockets?
+Is it because they are exuberant philanthropic aesthetes?

-Not really.
-People from even the most remote corners of the world were allured by the prospect of their favorite films being shown in color.
-The average revenue generated by these renovated films was around $5,00,000, almost double the expenditure!
+People even from the remotest corners of the world were lured by the prospect of seeing their favorite movies in color.
+Average earnings for these renovated films were about $500,000, almost double the spending!

-A filmmaker could earn a fortune by simply plucking a movie out of the classics list, colorizing it and selling it back to the masses.
+A filmmaker could make a fortune by simply removing a film from the classics list, coloring it and selling it to the masses.

-This sort of tampering is vehemently detested by film critics, filmmakers and artists.
+This kind of manipulation is vehemently loathed by film critics, filmmakers, and artists.
 For Roger Ebert, this tampering was tantamount to vandalism.
 He writes: “They arrest people who spray subway cars, they lock up people who attack paintings and sculptures in museums, and adding color to black and white films, even if it’s only to the tape shown on TV or sold in stores, is vandalism nonetheless.”

 He added, “What was so wrong about black-and-white movies in the first place?
 By filming in black and white, movies can sometimes be more dreamlike and elegant and stylized and mysterious.
 They can add a whole additional dimension to reality, while color sometimes just supplies additional unnecessary information.”

-Critics particularly detested media giant Ted Turner who went on a classic colorizing spree.
-The resentment exacerbated significantly when he decided to colorize Citizen Kane.
+Critics loathed the media giant Ted Turner, who embarked on a classic coloring tour, and resentment intensified when he decided to paint Citizen Kane.